Michigan attorney general ponders criminal probes of state and local officials who bend to Trump’s will on overturning election results

-On Wednesday, two Republican officials in Wayne County rescinded their vote to certify the election results in their county, where Detroit is located, after Trump called them Tuesday night.
+On Wednesday, two Republican officials in Wayne County sought to rescind their vote to certify the election results in their county, where Detroit is located, after Trump called them Tuesday night.

 On Friday afternoon, four leaders of Michigan’s Republican-controlled state legislature met with Trump in the White House at his invitation.